DimiTech/dimitech.github.io/_posts/2019-06-27-bit-flags-in-javascript.md

 TCP/IP, BLE and a whole bunch of other low-level protocols use bit flags and bit fields extensively.
-It doesn't make much sense in JavaScript, since all JavaScript numbers are 64bit floats, and we don't manage the memory ourselves but it's still a fun technique to use when it's appropriate.
+It doesn't make much sense in JavaScript, since all JavaScript numbers are 64bit floats and we don't manage the memory ourselves but it's still a fun technique to use when it's appropriate.

 # Example